 For 2024, a total of six scholarships will be awarded to journalists from war zones and crisis areas for a period of six months.

 What we offer

-We cover the travel costs, take care of all visa-related matters, and provide scholarship holders with a pleasant apartment in Berlin for the duration of the scholarship, as well as a monthly allowance and free use of public transportation in Berlin.
-We also organise their participation in a varied scholarship programme taught by experts in the field of digital security.
-In addition, during their stay scholarship holders gain insights into the activities of Reporters Without Borders, a globally active journalist and human rights organisation.
+We cover the travel costs, take care of all visa-related matters, provide and pay for an apartment in Berlin for the duration of the scholarship, grant a monthly allowance of 1000€/month, free use of public transportation in Berlin and an extensive training program with qualified experts in the field of digital security.
+Furthermore, during their stay in Berlin, scholarship holders will be given insights into the activities of Reporters Without Borders, a globally-active journalist and human rights organization.

 Main topics of the digital security training